A genuine mindset interview with Dave Scott

 The fine art of educating and managing athletes is a topic that is not well explained or focused on when you go through coaching “qualifications”.
-So, over the years, it is a skill we have developed in our own way – through self-study as well as “on deck”, in the real world while working with athletes.
-In terms of benefits, having a resilient and adaptable mindset is without a doubt the most powerful skill for an athlete to have.
-Physiology and physical training is obviously important but this is the easiest part, the way the mind works is far more influential!
+So, over the years, it is a skill we have had to develop in our own way – through self-study as well as adapting “on deck”.

 The danger of comparison

-A common trait we all have, even us at times, is how we compare ourselves to other people.
+A common trait we all have (yes, even us as coaches), is how we compare ourselves to other people.
 It is difficult nowadays to not compare; gone are the days that we were only exposed to a handful of local athletes.
 Now we are subjected to, literally, MILLIONS of others for all over the world, thanks to digital platforms (and the algorithms that control them, and us!).